JMDKC/jmdkc.github.io/_posts/2018-12-09-oehlen-hetzler.md

 In some, there is ghostly overpainting of thin yellow paint on top of the black branches.
 In most, the black paint drips down vertically, like condensation on a window.
 Taken together, in both medium-sized, high-end galleries, in posh parts of Paris, they have an undeniable power and presence.
 The titles might seem random, but Oehlen’s line is absolutely controlled.

-Max Hetzler’s show notes fancifully compare the artist to Piet Mondrian - something about the planes of his lines - but to me he’s closer to his compatriots Sigmar Polke, in his intentional ugliness that doesn’t quite disguise his craft and skill.
+Max Hetzler’s show notes fancifully compare the artist to Piet Mondrian - something about the planes of his lines - but to me he’s closer to his compatriot Sigmar Polke, in his intentional ugliness that doesn’t quite disguise his craft and skill.

 “I see the tree as a program for my work, not just as a motif.”
 Oehlen has said.
 It’s hard to love a program.
 But, yes, a program is easy to admire if executed well.